 Money Advice Scotland is a leading voice on a number of topics relating to money advice, credit and debt, as well as wider economic issues in general.

-We are available to appear on radio and television and write columns for various newspapers.
-Further, we are able to provide comment on specific issues as and when requested.
+We are available to appear on radio and television and write for newspapers.
+Further, we are able to provide comment on specific issues upon request.

 You can also sign up to our Weekly Review featuring the latest news from MAS and the wider advice sector here.

 16 March 2018

 Money Advice Scotland Chief Executive Yvonne MacDermid has received the Lifetime Achievement Award at the inaugural Women in Credit Awards.

 Credit Strategy launched the Women in Credit brand to empower, connect, support and uncover achievements amongst women in the profession.

 “I am delighted to receive Credit Strategy's Lifetime Achievement Award.